intelie/challenge-chart-plot/README.md

 ```

 ### data
-Events of type *data* define the content that will be displayed on the chart.
+Events of type *data* define the content that might be displayed on the chart.

 Example
 ```